defold/doc/docs/en/manuals/sprite.md

 Apart from the properties *Id*, *Position* and *Rotation* the following component specific properties exist:

 *Image*
+: If the shader has a single sampler, this field is named `Image`.
+Otherwise, each slot is named after the texture sampler in the material.
-: The atlas or tilesource resource to use for the sprite.
+Each slot specifies the atlas or tilesource resource to use for the sprite on that texture sampler.

 *DefaultAnimation*
 : The animation to use for the sprite.
+The animation information is taken from the first atlas or tilesource.

 *Material*
 : The material to use for rendering the sprite.